Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

-Fig. \ref{fig:dense_block} shows the design of DenseBlk.
-DenseBlk is created upon a series of PlainBlks, where each PlainBlk receives the concatenation of the input data and the output of all the preceding PlainBlks through shortcut connections as its new inputs.
-In such a dense connectivity pattern\footnote{The idea of building dense connections is originated from densely connected convolutional networks \cite{huang2017densely}, which has accomplished a good performance in constructing DNN for object recognition task.}, features at various levels of abstraction can be fully learn.
-Moreover, flow of gradients within the network can be significantly strengthened, thus handling the performance degradation brought by vanishing-gradient.
-There are two kinds of "concatenate" modes, one is along the feature-oriented dimension and the other is along the timestep-oriented dimension.
-Here, DenseBlk adopts the first way.
+DenseBlk is formed with a set of densely-connected PlainBlks, as shown in Fig.~\ref{fig:dense_block}, where each PlainBlk receives a concatenation of the input and the data from all its preceding PlainBlks.
+In such a dense connectivity pattern\footnote{The idea of building dense connections is originated from densely connected convolutional networks \cite{huang2017densely}, which have shown good performance for object recognition tasks.}, features at various levels of abstraction can be fully learned.
+Moreover, the flow of gradients within the network can be significantly strengthened, thus addressing the performance degradation caused by the vanishing gradient.
+For DenseBlk, the concatenation along the feature-oriented dimension is used, as denoted by symbol $\vert\vert_F$ in Fig.~\ref{fig:dense_block}. \\